 If your symptoms are mild, you should be able to recover safely at home.
 Monitor and treat your symptoms.

 Some people may be eligible for antiviral treatments.
-Use the COVID-19 Symptom and Antiviral Eligibility Checker to check if you may be eligible.
+Speak to a doctor to check if you may be eligible.

 Let anyone you recently had contact with know so they can monitor for symptoms, including household contacts, family, friends and co-workers.